data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 _____
 ##Lesson Plan

-Following on from '[Week One: Basics](https://github.com/LibraryCarpentry/week-one-library-carpentry)', though no pre-requisites in terms of skills or knowledge.
+This lesson follows on from '[Week One: Basics](https://github.com/LibraryCarpentry/week-one-library-carpentry)', though there are no pre-requisites in terms of skills or knowledge required to complete this lesson.

 _____
 ### Installation (to be completed before the session)